juanclopgar97/python_sharp/README.md

 Python# (Python sharp) module was created with the intention of adding EOP (event oriented programming) into Python in the most native feeling, easy syntax way possible.

-EOP is a programming paradigm that allows execute actions (code) based on "occurrences" or events, this is really useful when you have to execute specific actions when something happens but you do not have the certainty when or how many times is going to happen.
+EOP is a programming paradigm that allows execute actions (code) based on "occurrences" or events, this is really useful when you have to execute specific actions when something happens but you do not have the certainty when or how many times is going to occur.

-This module was thought to accomplish EOP with 2 objectives in mind:
+This module was designed to accomplish EOP with 2 objectives in mind:

 1. Features should look and feel like native Python features.
 2. Implementation should be based in another famous EOP language to reduce the learning curve and improve user experience.